 If your pet is a regular visitor it does not matter what time they join us.

 Please note that check in/check out times are strictly between 8am -11am and 3pm – 5pm.
-Outside of these hours is by prior arrangement only and may incur a fee.

 In most cases your pet will receive much more stimulation, interaction and exercise than they do at home as most mum’s and dad’s have to work all day.
 You may notice a slight change in your pets weight as their activity levels are much higher and their food intake is individually tailored and monitored.
 It is also completely normal for your pet to be very tired and even a little down upon returning home, they are simply missing their new friends.